 - Training staff with first-aid skills.
 Child caregivers should have the first-aid qualifications for their job.
 They should know what to do if a child is choking.
 Whether that means Heimlich Maneuver, or back strokes, or calling 9-1-1, they should be prepared.

-In addition, daycare centers may also want to teach children about food allergies, to prevent them from being a hazard.
+In addition, daycare centres may also want to teach children about food allergies, to prevent them from being a hazard.
 And, learning about food contamination and cleanliness habits can also keep the daycare food safe!

 To conclude: preventing food choking hazards at daycare is everyone’s responsibility